Meet the Feebles: Plot

-The Feebles Variety Hour theatre troupe is rehearsing with hopes of finding success through being chosem for a syndicated television show.
-Star performer Heidi the hippopotamus is insulted by pornographic rat director Trevor, and complains to her boss and lover, Bletch, a sleazy walrus, unaware that he's having an affair with a Siamese cat named Samantha.

-Robert, a porcupine and the troupe's newest member, arrives and immediately falls in love with a poodle named Lucille.
-He successfully serenades her with encouragement from Arthur, the show's worm manager.
+The Fabulous Feebles Variety Hour theatre troupe is rehearsing with hopes of finding success through being chosen for a syndicated television show.
+Star performer Heidi the hippopotamus is insulted by pornographic rat director Trevor and complains to her boss and lover, Bletch the walrus, unaware of his affair with Siamese cat Samantha.
+Robert, a hedgehog and the troupe's newest member, falls in love with a poodle named Lucille and successfully serenades her with encouragement from Arthur, the show's worm manager.

-During the leadup to the show, different members of the troupe experience their own personal troubles.
-Sid, an elephant and animal trainer, is visited by his ex-fling, chicken named Sandy, who is filing a paternity suit against him after birthing an elephant-chicken hybrid named Seymour.
+During the leadup to the show, members of the troupe experience their own personal troubles.
+Sid, an elephant animal trainer, is visited by his ex-fling Sandy, a chicken, who is filing a paternity suit against him after birthing an elephant-chicken hybrid named Seymour.
+Heidi gorges on cake while reminiscing about her past after Samantha reveals Bletch's infidelity.
+Harry the rabbit catches a terminal disease after a sexual fling, which tabloid reporter F.W.

-Prior to this, Heidi has a confrontation with Samantha, who bitterly reveals Bletch's infidelity with her.
-In disbelief, Heidi tosses Samantha into a pile of garbage before tearfully running into her dressing room where she gorges on Black Forest gateau while flipping through her scrapbook of her fame and youth.

-Harry the rabbit is told by his duck doctor, Dr. Quack, that he caught a terminal disease after a sexual fling, which tabloid reporter F.W.
 Fly overhears and publishes in the newspaper.
-Wynyard, a drug-obsessed frog who suffers from intense PTSD from his experiences in the Vietnam War, is desperately looking for money in order to obtain more drugs.

-Trevor drugs and rapes Lucille in order to entice her into being his new actress for his pornos, causing Robert to think that she is being unfaithful to him and dump her.
-Bletch, while playing golf with his henchman Barry the bulldog, is approached by a warthog named Cedric, where they initiate a confidential drug deal.
+Wynyard, a drug-obsessed frog who suffers from PTSD from his experiences in the Vietnam War, desperately looks for money in order to obtain more drugs.
+Trevor drugs and rapes Lucille in order to make her the new star for his pornos, causing Robert to think that she is being unfaithful to him and break up with her.
+Bletch, while playing golf with his henchman Barry the bulldog, initiates a confidential drug deal with a warthog named Cedric.

-After a disastrous rehearsal, Heidi is berated by Sebastian, the show's Arctic fox director, for overeating after finding a piece of Black Forest cherry cake in her cleavage, causing her to run into Bletch's office to complain to him again - only to catch him receiving oral sex from Samantha, upsetting her twice as much.

-Bletch, realizing Cedric provided him borax, decides that he, along with Trevor and Barry, go to the docks and obtain the drugs themselves.
-Before they leave, Bletch is informed by Sebastian that Heidi is refusing to perform but he successfully persuades her by feigning lust for her and the pair briefly have sex.
+After a disastrous rehearsal, Heidi is berated by Sebastian, the show's Arctic fox director, causing her to complain to Bletch again, only to discover his affair with Samantha, upsetting her further.
+Bletch, realizing Cedric provided him borax, decides to go to the docks with Trevor and Berry to obtain the drugs themselves.
+Bletch is informed by Sebastian that the show is canceled because Heidi is refusing to perform, but he successfully persuades her by feigning love for her.